chotchki/feophant/README.md

 I don't have a good idea of what to work on next so I'm thinking I should go back to the sql parsing and work my way towards engaging the engine.

-I need to figure out inserts before I do create table since under the hood they are the same thing.
+SQL parser for inserts/create table has been made.
+Now I need to figure out the pipeline

 # # Longer Term TODO
 This is stuff that I should get to but aren't vital to getting to a minimal viable product.